fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - You will see the Auto-renew section drop down on the left hand side of the page.
 - Scroll down to find the credit card icon, also on the left side.
 - Underneath this icon, select the blue "Change"
+- You will see a drop down that begins with "Billing history",
+- Select "Turn off auto-renew", which is listed second.
-- Under "Billing history", click "Turn off auto-renew".
-When a box pops up that asks if you are sure, again select "Turn off auto-renew".
+- When a box pops up that asks if you are sure, again select "Turn off auto-renew".

 # 6 Verification
 - You will see a page verifying that you have turned off auto-renew.